hotrooibos/mdCMS/README.md

 ## Under the hood
 - A Flask web app
-- A watchdog loads/updates .md files placed in the MD_PATH, any new or modified .md file triggers the process
+- A watchdog thread watches for updated/new .md files placed in the MD_PATH
 - All posts are loaded in memory at startup
 - Commenting management with anti junk (ip ban), comments, likes stored in a json file
 - More coming...